Tommy Lasorda: After managing the Dodgers

 Lasorda was named vice president of the Dodgers upon his retirement from managing in 1996.
-On June 22, 1998, he became interim General Manager upon the firing of Fred Claire.
+On June 22, 1998, he became interim general manager upon the firing of Fred Claire.
 After the season, he helped find a permanent replacement for Claire and was made senior vice president of the Dodgers.

 Lasorda came out of retirement to manage the U.S. national team at the 2000 Summer Olympics in Sydney, Australia.
 He led the Americans to the gold medal, beating favored Cuba, which had won the gold medal at the prior two Olympics.
 In doing so, he became the first manager to win a World Series championship and lead a team to Olympic gold.
 Lasorda coached the 2001 All-Star Game as third base coach.
-While at the plate, Vladimir Guerrero lost his bat while swinging and it flew towards Lasorda, causing him to fall backwards.
+While at the plate, Vladimir Guerrero broke his bat while swinging and it flew towards Lasorda, causing him to fall backwards.
 Lasorda was unharmed.

 Following the sale of the Dodgers to Frank McCourt in 2004, Lasorda was appointed special advisor to the chairman, where his responsibilities included scouting, evaluating, and teaching minor league players, acting as an advisor and ambassador for the Dodgers' international affiliations, and representing the Dodgers in public appearances and speaking engagements.

 During spring training in 2008, the Dodgers were invited to play a series of exhibition games in Taiwan.
 Dodgers manager Joe Torre took a group of players with him for that series.
 The majority of the team remained behind in Florida to finish out the Grapefruit League season.
 Lasorda briefly came out of retirement to manage the team that remained in Florida.

-In 2011 an unnamed Dodger executive came up with the idea of having Dodger manager Don Mattingly ask Lasorda to be an honorary coach on his 84th birthday, against the San Francisco Giants.
+In 2011, an unnamed Dodger executive came up with the idea of having Dodger manager Don Mattingly ask Lasorda to be an honorary coach on his 84th birthday, against the San Francisco Giants.